 Glasebach, Hanna M. Sc.

-Cell and Tissue Technologies
+Biofabrication and Material Development | Cell and Tissue Technologies

-Since 2020, Hanna Glasebach has been a research associate in the Innovation Field Cell and Tissue Technologies at Fraunhofer IGB.
+Since 2020, Hanna Glasebach has been a research associate in the Cell and Tissue Technologies Group at Fraunhofer IGB.
 She studied biochemistry at the Eberhard Karls University of Tübingen and has been working on the establishment of a 3D in-vitro skin model for the validation of new targets for the treatment of psoriasis since then.

 • Professional career